For the complete documentation index, see llms.txt.

 Key Points

-• International organizations: derived legal personality (Reparations Advisory Opinion, 1949).
+• International organizations: derived legal personality (Reparations Advisory Opinion, 1949) — capacity depends on the constituent treaty.

-• Individuals: limited but growing — international criminal law, human rights.
+• Individuals: limited but growing — international criminal law (Nuremberg, ICC), human rights (individual petitions to ECtHR, treaty bodies).

-• Non-state actors: armed groups, corporations — treated ad hoc.
+• Non-state actors: armed groups, corporations, NGOs — treated ad hoc.
+Common Article 3 of the Geneva Conventions binds non-state armed groups in non-international armed conflicts.

 Monism vs dualism